 Table of Contents 1

-Introduction 3
+Introduction 4

-Plain Language 3
+Plain Language 4

 Stop Health Care Fraud!
-3
+4

-Discrimination is Against the Law 5
+Discrimination is Against the Law 6

-Preventing medical mistakes 7
+Preventing medical mistakes

 FEHB Facts

-No pre-existing condition limitation 10
+No pre-existing condition limitation

-Minimum essential coverage (MEC)
+Minimum essential coverage (MEC) 10

 Minimum value standard

-Where you can get information about enrolling in the FEHB Program
+Where you can get information about enrolling in the FEHB Program 10

-Types of coverage available for you and your family
+Types of coverage available for you and your family 10

+Family member coverage 11

-Children's Equity Act
+Children's Equity Act 12

-When benefits and premiums start
+When benefits and premiums start 12

-When you retire
+When you retire 13

-When FEHB coverage ends
+When FEHB coverage ends 13

-Upon divorce
+Upon divorce 13

-Temporary Continuation of Coverage (TCC)
+Temporary Continuation of Coverage (TCC) 13

-Converting to individual coverage
+Converting to individual coverage 13

-Health Insurance Marketplace
+Health Insurance Marketplace 14

 Section 1.
-How this Plan Works.
+How this Plan Works 15

-We have open Access benefits
+We have Open Access benefits 15

+We have Point of Service (POS) benefits 15

+How we pay providers 15

+Catastrophic protection 15

-Your rights and responsibilities
+Your rights and responsibilities 16

+Your medical and claims records are confidential 16

+Service Area: 16

 Section 2.
-How we change for 2017
+Changes for 2018 17

+Changes to this Plan 17

 Section 3.
-How you get care
+How you get care 18

-Identification cards
+Identification cards 18

-Where you get covered care
+Where you get covered care 18

-Plan providers
+Plan providers 18

-Plan facilities
+Plan facilities 18

-Non-network providers and facilities
+Non-network providers and facilities 19

 What you must do to get covered care

+Transitional Care 1

 Hospital care

 If you are hospitalized when your enrollment begins

 You need prior Plan approval for certain services

+Your hospital stay

 Inpatient hospital admission

 Other services

-How to request precertification for an admission or get prior authorization for Other services
+How to request precertification for an admission or get prior authorization for Other services 21

-Non-urgent care claims

-Urgent care claims

-Emergency inpatient admission

-Maternity Care

-If you disagree with our pre-service claim decision

-To reconsider a non-urgent claim

-To reconsider an urgent care claim

-To file an appeal with OPM

-Section 4 Your costs for covered services.